Multilingual Content Management: 3 Steps to Global Domination

 Nelson Mandela once said: “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart.”
 Let’s take Cadbury in India for example.
 The confectionery company did so well marketing to the Indian audience that its name was used as a synonym for chocolate for the longest time.
 They spoke the language of the people, and it struck a chord.

 For customers to buy your product or service, they have to trust you.
 And to earn their trust you have to build a rapport with them, communicate in a language that will make them feel more at ‘home,’ connect on a personal and emotional level.
 Emotional connection with your clients is crucial.
 A Harvard study even claims that it is not only a science – it is a strategy.
 One that pays off huge in the long run.

 Have you heard the story of the two shoe salesmen who were sent to Africa?
 Here is the short version: Two shoe salesmen were sent to Africa to see if there was a potential shoe market there.
 One of them wrote back: “No potential, they don’t wear shoes.”
 The other wrote back: “Plenty opportunity, they don’t have shoes yet!”
 Needles to say, it’s all about perspective.
 Maybe your product or service isn’t known in other countries, but that’s all the more reason to get it out there.

-China has 904 million internet users.
-India 696 million users.
-Compared to North America’s 411 million.
+China and India combined have almost 2B internet users compared to North America’s 424M internet users.
 The internet’s next billion users are going to be people coming from emerging economies, like India, which are determined to grow.

 Markets in English-speaking countries are getting saturated and the competition is fierce.
 Getting your foot in the door when markets in other regions are only cropping up gives you a big advantage over your competitors.